iugamarian/links/README.md

 (On most NSA boxes this telnet backdoor also works.
 Just find the 'r value' of your firmware.)

-2) get a share started to put files in
+2) get a volume formated and a public share started on that volume to put files in (can be external

+on USB, but if external on USB install of ssh (Dropbear) can not be done because the needed /admin

+share in which to put the link to the repository is only allowed on an internal volume

+3) with Windows Download this files from Dropbox (top right of site has down arrow = Download file)

-3) put in the share:
+and put in the NAS share (you can see it on Windows Network):

 https://bitly.com/2iC3E69 as uboot.tar